-While effort has been made to establish sample locations in areas with easy and safe access to the LVW, the primary objectives of the sampling proposed in this SWIP are to refine the conceptual site model (CSM) through identification of perchlorate discharge locations to the LVW, and provide the information to quantify perchlorate fluxes along different reaches of the LVW.
+Sample locations proposed in this SSWIP have been selected to achieve these objectives while also taking into account safe access to the LVW.
 Extensive onshore riparian zone restoration has occurred, making it difficult to access all of the locations on foot.
-As needed, boats will be used to access the majority of sampling locations in the LVW; sample locations in the seep areas and the wastewater discharge streams will be accessed on foot.
+As needed, boats will be used to access the majority of sampling locations in the LVW; any sample locations in the seep areas, the wastewater discharge streams, and tributaries, will be accessed on foot.
 While no accessibility problems are anticipated, should any occur due to safety concerns or physical limitations, AECOM will evaluate options to collect the required data in consultation with NDEP.

-The activities in this SWIP will be conducted in conformance with the Quality Assurance Project Plan (QAPP) (AECOM, 2016b) and the site-specific Health and Safety Plan (HASP) (AECOM, 2016c) developed by AECOM.
-Modifications to the HASP that specifically address on-water safety are also provided as Appendix A to this SWIP.
-As needed, Job Hazard Analyses (JHAs) will be prepared during the pre-field and field efforts to cover any additional concerns with working on or near the water.
+The activities in this SSWIP will be conducted in conformance with the Quality Assurance Project Plan (QAPP) (AECOM 2017b) and the site-specific Health and Safety Plan (HASP) (AECOM 2017c) developed by AECOM.
+Modifications to the HASP that specifically address on-water safety are also provided as Appendix A to this

+SSWIP.
+As needed, Job Hazard Analyses (JHAs) will be prepared during the pre-field activities and, if conditions dictate, during the field efforts to cover any additional concerns with working on or near the water.

-Data collected under this SWIP will be reported in a technical memorandum which will in turn be used by NERT during the preparation of the RI Report.
+Data collected under this SSWIP will be reported in a technical memorandum to be used by NERT during the preparation of the RI Report.

-1.1 Surface Water Sampling Plan Organization
+1.1 Supplemental Surface Water Investigation Plan Organization